ramseylab/cs340/encodings.md

 +--------------------------+----------------------------+
 ```
 Note that `character_set_system` is a read-only variable, so there is
-nothing that can be done about that; I think that just means that
+nothing that can be done about that, short of recompiling MariaDB;
-you can't have an emoji in a table name, or that kind of thing.
+I think that just means that you can't have an emoji in a table name,
+or that kind of thing.
 To verify that it worked, do this:
 ```
 mysql -e "select default_character_set_name from information_schema.SCHEMATA where schema_name='cs340_ramseyst';"
 +----------------------------+